HCL-TECH-SOFTWARE/domino-online-meeting-integration/docs/modules_user_guide/credentials/credentials_main.md

 last_modified_date: 2021.03.22
 ---

-## Zoom, Microsoft Teams, WebEx and GoToMeeting
+## Zoom, Microsoft Teams, Webex and GoToMeeting

 The options available may vary if your Domino Administrator has restricted the options available.
 {: .alert .alert-info}